StarlaToR/StarlaToR/README.md

 # Antoine Mordant

-I am a game programmer specialized in gameplay and ai, freshly graduated from Game programming master at ISART DIGITAL Paris.
+I am a game programmer specialized in gameplay and ai, freshly graduated from Game Programming master at ISART DIGITAL Paris.

 Throughout my various projects, I have gained proficiency in multiple programming languages, with a particular focus on C++ and C#.